SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/grammatical-feature/encoded-thing.md

 Examples for posessive verbs are to have, haben, tener.
 In quite a few languages, the job of  a posessive verb is done by existential verbs. e.g. 金⁑ある⁑よ, hessian dialectal german: das ist mir.

+##### posessive determiners

+»⟮A posessive determiner⟯« is ⟮＿a determiner＿⟯ encoding ⟮＿posession＿⟯.
+A posessive pronoun is a pronoun encoding possession.
+Possessive determiners and pronouns typically reflect grammatical person, number and sometimes other grammatical feature categories to indicate the posessor.

 #### numerals